-Q&A: Do I really have “flood insurance”?
+Flood Insurance Q&A: Do you really have it?

-What kind of water damage is covered by my basic home insurance policy?
+What kind of Water Damage is covered by my Basic Home Insurance Policy?

-What kind of optional add-ons are available?
+What kind of Optional Add-ons are Available?

 While optional add-ons vary by insurance company and location, here are two of the more common water-related add-ons to discuss with your broker:

 Overland Water Coverage

 Generally speaking, overland water coverage protects you from damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
 It usually excludes damage by saltwater, including tidal waves and tsunamis.

 Sewer backup coverage protects you from loss or damage to your property caused by the rupture or escape of water from a sewer, drain, sump pump, or septic system.